This monster truck birthday cake is the perfect choice for your

 I stacked my cakes on the back of a well-loved cookie sheet since we need more room than a “traditional” cake plate.
 It was also nice because there were no raised edges to work around.

-- Bottom layers:
+- Build your bottom layers:

 Place one, full cake round on your base and frost the top.
 After your base is frosted, take your second later and slice the cake about 2 inches from the edge – think the width of the toy monster trucks you’ll be using.
 Set the smaller piece aside.